Skip to main content

 1. Encourage a Good Night of Sleep: A good night of sleep has many benefits.
 To begin with, it improves memory and creativity, sharpens attention, lowers stress, and is mood enhancing.
 Sleep is important more than just the night before competition day too- a Stanford University study found that college football players who tried to sleep at least 10 hours a night for seven to eight weeks improved their average sprint time and had less daytime fatigue and more stamina.
 In short, the simplest way for an athlete to improve their performance?
 Sleep.

 The first step to being routine ready is to have a great fitting gymnastic outfit!
-Browse our shimmering fabrics and strong color choices in quality fabrics for a leotard to fit your gymnast’s personality.
+Browse our shimmering fabrics and strong color choices to fit your gymnast’s personality.

 x